Invertible Manifold Learning for Dimension Reduction: Appendix

 \item[(2)] \textbf{MNE} (invertible quality).
 This indicator is designed to evaluate the bijective property of a $L$ layers neural network model.
 Specifically, taking each invertible unit in the network, calculate the $L_{\infty}$ norm error of the input and reconstruction output of each corresponding layer, and choose the maximum value among all units.
 If a model is bijective, this indicator can reflect the stability of the model:

 \item[(3)] \textbf{Trust} (embedding quality).
-The indicator measures how well neighbors are preserved between the two spaces.
+This indicator measures how well neighbors are preserved between the two spaces.
 The $k$ nearest neighbors of a point are preserved when going from the input space $X$ to space $Z^{(l)}$:

 where $k_1$ and $k_2$ are the bounds of the number of nearest neighbors, so averaged for different $k$-NN numbers. \item[(4)] \textbf{Cont} (embedding quality).
-The indicator is asymmetric to \textbf{Trust} (from space $Z^{(l)}$ to space $X$):
+This indicator is asymmetric to \textbf{Trust}.
+It checks to what extent neighbors are preserved from the latent space $Z^{(l)}$ to the input space $X$:

 \item [(5)] \textbf{$K$min} and \textbf{$K$max} (embedding quality).
 Those indicators are the minimum and maximum of the local bi-Lipschitz constant for the homeomorphism between input space and the $l$-th layer, with respect to the given neighborhood system: